JohnoKing/ast/README.md

 # Extras branch
 This is a downstream branch of ksh93u+m I maintain that adds a few extra features.
-The [upstream branch](https://github.com/ksh93/ksh) is currently focused on bugfixes, so these patches will not be submitted upstream until development on v2.0 of ksh93u+m starts.
+I intend to eventually submit most of these features upstream, although some of these additions are more debugging oriented and likely will not go upstream.
 To list all non-merge commits specific to the extras branch, run the following command in a terminal:
 ```sh
 git log --no-merges extras ^master